dramforever/easyriscv/index.md

 Forcing everyone to make their processors with multiplication and division even for tasks that don't need them would waste silicon area and money on every chip.
-Instead those making RISC-V processors have great freedom to choose, and indeed some would say, they have too much freedom.
+Instead those making RISC-V processors have great freedom to choose, and indeed some would say they have too much freedom.

 For us...
 Honestly, I'm just glad we've been dealt a hand that we can tackle completely in full.
 There's no way I'm finishing writing this tutorial if RV32I